 Their answer is in the convergence of three areas: developing more sustainable animal feeds; dramatically cutting food waste globally; and encouraging people to swap meat-based meals for veggie ones.
 It’s the latter of these where we see the biggest opportunity for us to have a positive impact at COOK.
 Since 2016, we’ve been promoting Meat Free May, originally a campaign by Friends of the Earth, with 15% off our vegetarian main courses.
 Our hope is that more of our customers will discover just how delicious and satisfying meals without meat can be.

-We’re also committed to improving the welfare of the animals we depend on for our meat and try to carefully select farmers and suppliers who, like us, are committed to decreasing their negative impact on the environment.
+At the same time, we’re committed to improving the welfare of the animals we depend on for our meat and try to carefully select farmers and suppliers who, like us, are committed to reducing their negative impact on the environment.